 The burlap borders of the 1968 Topps set are instantly recognizable and the horizontal, dual-player layout definitely gives the card a lot of character.

 Ryan's rookie remains one of the most iconic vintage rookie cards in the hobby and arguably the most important rookie card of the 1960's alongside that of Pete Rose.

 1969 Topps #533

-Ryan's second-year card is another huge collector favorite throughout the hobby as it features a young Ryan with the closest thing to a smile as you'll get on any Ryan card.
+Ryan's second-year card from the 1969 Topps set is another huge collector favorite throughout the hobby as it features a young Ryan with the closest thing to a smile as you'll get on any Ryan card.

 The purple button with his name in white and yellow in the top right corner along with the Mets team name in yellow at the bottom give this card a lot of pop.